Nim1304/COVID-19-Live-Tracker/README.md

 ## Note
-   The Data is based on https://www.worldometers.info This is not an Funuctional Web App.
+   The Data is based on https://www.worldometers.info This is not a Functional Web App.
 It is just an API which will return the COVID-19 stats.